Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 ep.addMocoCustomGoal('custom_goal',weight,power,divide_by_distance);
 ```

-This paradigm has implications for OpenSim and MATLAB developers beyond the scope of just incorporating novel MocoGoals; these same tools can be used to develop other tools or expand other classes and easily incorporate them into existing MATLAB-OpenSim scripts.
-We have posted all tools, instructions and simulation results related to this project on GitHub and SimTK.org/MEP.
+This paradigm has implications for OpenSim and MATLAB developers beyond the scope of just incorporating novel MocoGoals; these same tools can be used to extend other classes and easily incorporate them into existing MATLAB-OpenSim scripts.
+We have posted all tools, instructions and simulation results related to this project on GitHub and SimTK.org (simtk.org/projects/moco-ep).

+## Requirements

+- Download and install OpenSim from https://simtk.org and follow the documentation for setting up OpenSim’s MATLAB scripting environment.
+- Follow the instructions (OpenSim) to download necessary dependencies for both scripting in MATLAB and C++ development.
+- In MATLAB, configure MEX with mex -setup C++ to use the MS VisualStudio 2019+.

 # Showcases

-To demonstrate the utility of this framework, we utilized a two-dimensional (2-D) full-body human musculoskeletal model operated through the MATLAB-OpenSim API to simulate a half walking gait cycle [@Denton2023].
-The base code uses Moco’s built-in MocoControlEffortGoal and MocoAverageSpeedGoal to generate tracking and predictive simulations of a dynamically-consistent walking step that minimizes the sum of the squared control effort, at an average speed of 1.3 m s-1.
-Additionally each objective function has an implicit acceleration minimization and auxiliary derivative cost term which help to smooth model kinetics and remove transient oscillations in ground reaction forces.
+To demonstrate the utility of this framework, we generated a two-dimensional (2-D) walking simulation using the MATLAB-OpenSim API (Denton and Umberger, 2023).
+The base code uses the built-in MocoControlEffortGoal and MocoAverageSpeedGoal to generate tracking and predictive simulations of minimum effort walking at an average speed of 1.3 m s-1.
+Additionally, each objective function includes implicit acceleration and auxiliary derivative terms that are minimized to ensure smooth trajectories.

-Since Moco lacks any built-in gait stability goals, we developed three custom stability goals using `MEP` to prototype and compile into a new extend_problem class that adds these to an existing MocoProblem.
-The first is a base of support (BOS) criterion in  which the center of mass is optimized to lay between the average of the two mass centers for the calcaneus projected to the ground reference frame, the second is a zero-moment-point goal (ZMP) criterion that assumes the model is an inverted pendulum and the center of mass tracks the computed zero-tilting moment location, and the third is a marker acceleration minimization goal (ACCmarker) that minimizes the explicit accelerations of the marker’s station location.
+Since Moco lacks built-in gait stability goals, we developed three stability goals using MEP build.m to create an ExtendProblem class that adds these to an existing MocoProblem (Figure 1 blue).
+The first is a base of support (Equation 1 BOS) criterion in which the whole-body center of mass (COM) is optimized to lay between the two hindfeet COMs projected to the ground reference frame, the second is a zero-moment-point goal (Equation 2 ZMP) where the center of mass tracks the computed zero-tilting moment location, and the third is a marker acceleration minimization goal (Equation 3 ACCmarker) that minimizes the explicit accelerations of a marker placed on the head (marker location is arbitrary and can be set by the user).

-`MEP`’s build.m was used to generate an extendproblem.cpp and extend_problem.m class which wraps the custom goal to create a new, multi-objective function based on the sum of squared control effort + stability criteria, such that:
+MEP’s build.m was used to generate an ExtendProblem class that adds these new stability cost terms:

 \begin{equation}\label{eq:cost_bos}
 J_{BOS} = W_1 EFF^{2} + W_2 ACC_{smoothing} + W_3 BOS